Howriq/tutorial-101/docs/book/v1/chapter-2.md

 This allows us to write custom database logic for it.

 Same as for the Entities, we need to create a base and our future Repositories.
-Because of that we will create two new directories: `src/App/src/Repository` and `src/Book/src/Repository`.
+Because of that, we will create two new directories: `src/App/src/Repository` and `src/Book/src/Repository`.

 Two repositories shall be created: